 If you have never tried this tool, be sure and give it a try.
 I find it so helpful and it saves me a lot of time and effort.
 We all love that!

-A subscription is required to access additional content.
-Please Login or Register!
+A Craft Room Membership is required to access additional content.
+Please Join Now or Login!

 Thankyou Christine for this topic.
 I often have the most difficulty with outlining a font but then can not separate them; like you did above.
 Dana